autotelik/yams_audio_engine/README.md

 ##### ERB - HTML

  @Sloboda  Is this correct HTML for adding the full waveform player to any particular view -

+ #TODO - Is this is a shared partial ?
+It should be

 ```
 <div id="datashift-audio-player" class="col-12 datashift-audio-player pt-2 pb-2">